• Home

 Water

 For information on water billing, please see the DPW's FAQ page.
-Bellaire's 2021 Water Quality Report.
+Bellaire's 2023 Water Quality Report

 Other ordinances in the Village Code dealing with water are Chapter 124 - Cross Connection, and Chapter 127 - Water Wells, Private.